Ticket balance: Ideological balance

 Ideological balance is achieved when a candidate chooses a running mate from a different ideological strain to provide more widespread appeal.
 For example, a liberal candidate might want to choose a moderate or even a conservative running mate rather than another liberal in order to appeal to a broader base of the electorate.
-When liberal Democrat Michael Dukakis ran for president in 1988 he chose Lloyd Bentsen, a moderate, as his running mate, and the same applied in 2000 when Al Gore a fairly liberal Democrat, chose Joe Lieberman, a moderate Democrat.
+When liberal Democrat Michael Dukakis ran for president in 1988 he chose Lloyd Bentsen, a moderate, as his running mate.
+Also in 1988, George H. W. Bush, who was perceived as a traditional conservative Republican chose Dan Quayle, a staunch conservative Republican as his running mate.
+The same applied in 2000 when Al Gore a moderate-liberal Democrat, chose Joe Lieberman, a moderate-conservative Democrat.
 Similarly, John McCain's choice of Sarah Palin as his running mate in 2008 allowed McCain, who many perceived as a moderate, to appeal to more conservative sectors of the Republican Party.
 Another example was in 2020 when Joe Biden, who was perceived as a moderate-liberal Democrat, selected Kamala Harris, who was perceived as more liberal and progressive than Biden.
 A running mate may be chosen from a separate party to appeal to swing voters or voters of the other party, creating a unity ticket.